drprojects/DeepViewAgg/README.md

 Notebook to create synthetic toy dataset and get familiar with 2D-3D mappings construction :
 - `notebooks/synthetic_multimodal_dataset.ipynb`

-Notebooks to create dataset, get familiar with dataset configuration and produce interactive visualization:
+Notebooks to create dataset, get familiar with dataset configuration and produce interactive visualization.
+You can also run inference from a checkpoint and visualize predictions:
 - `notebooks/kitti360_visualization.ipynb` (at least **350G** of memory :floppy_disk:)
 - `notebooks/s3dis_visualization.ipynb` (at least **400G** of memory :floppy_disk:)
 - `notebooks/scannet_visualization.ipynb` (at least **1.3T** of memory :floppy_disk:)